 There are three ways to share data using Delta Sharing.

 The Databricks-to-Databricks sharing protocol, covered in this article, lets you share data from your Unity Catalog-enabled workspace with users who also have access to a Unity Catalog-enabled Databricks workspace.

 This approach uses the Delta Sharing server that is built into Databricks and provides support for notebook sharing, Unity Catalog data governance, auditing, and usage tracking for both providers and recipients.
 The integration with Unity Catalog simplifies setup and governance for both providers and recipients and improves performance.

 The Databricks open sharing protocol lets you share data that you manage in a Unity Catalog-enabled Databricks workspace with users on any computing platform.

 A customer-managed implementation of the open-source Delta Sharing server lets you share from any platform to any platform, whether Databricks or not.

-For an introduction to Delta Sharing and more information about these three approaches, see Share data securely using Delta Sharing.
+For an introduction to Delta Sharing and more information about these three approaches, see Share data and AI assets securely using Delta Sharing.